 Description The provision of quality housing and commercial properties that meet or exceed the expectations of customers, adhere to industry standards and demonstrate durability and functionality.
-Our target Products that meet or exceed the expectations of customers.
-Timely completion.
+Our target Products that meet or exceed the expectations of customers.Timely completion.
 How we manage Sustainable building designs and concepts that appeal to the evolving demands of customers.
 Incorporation of options for buyers of our properties being developed in Aurora Sentral to install solar panels to promote energy efficiency and carbon reduction.
 Incorporation of rainwater harvesting system in the properties being developed in Aurora Sentral to reduce water consumption.
-Incorporation of urban green spaces, parks, landscape back-lanes and walkways for our

-- properties being developed in Aurora Sentral to improve air quality and enhance bio-diversity.

-Provision of electric vehicle (EV) charging port for our Aurora Avenue shops to reduce carbon - Provision of electric vehicle (EV) charging port for our Aurora Avenue shops to reduce carbon emission. - Dedicated customer service team for after sales service and support. - Usage of digital application, named as CVConnect to manage and monitor the status, updates of complaints and defects on properties submitted via the mobile app.
+Incorporation of urban green spaces, parks, landscape back-lanes and walkways for our properties being developed in Aurora Sentral to improve air quality and enhance bio-diversity.
+Provision of electric vehicle (EV) charging port for our Aurora Avenue shops to reduce carbon emission.
+Dedicated customer service team for after sales service and support.
+Usage of digital application, named as CVConnect to manage and monitor the status, updates of complaints and defects on properties submitted via the mobile app.
+Aligned with 9 INCLUSION AND ALL AND ALL UN SDG Goal 11: Sustainable Cities and Communities We actively consider sustainable practices in our development and investment decisions in our business operations.
+Our achievement Timely completion of our properties.